dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 from Error Responses {{ErrorResponses}}.

-Following is a non-normative example of a web application Client requesting identity claims about the User and read access to the User's contacts:
+Following is a non-normative example of a web application GC requesting identity claims about the User and read access to the User's contacts:

     Example 1